Voice (& beyond) Care Team: Who's Who?

 Description: An acting and speech coach helps to enhance your speaking voice, on-stage voice, public speaking, and communication skills.
 They can also help with accent work, vocal presence, tone, projection, breath, and delivery.

-Importance for the singer/actor: As a performer and voice user, we might want someone to help us with our speaking voice and how we are using it in social situations, on stage, or at work.
+Importance for the singer/actor: As a performer, we might want someone to help us with our speaking voice and how we are using it in social situations, on stage, or at work.
 This person will help build skills related to the art of speaking in different settings.

 Mental Performance Coach